 As a transfer student to Ringling College of Art and Design, you will be choosing a major at the time you apply.
-Ringling College offers 11 undergraduate programs and each curriculum is distinct.
+Ringling College offers several under-graduate programs and each curriculum is distinct.
 It is important that you read about the majors carefully and then review the portfolio requirements for that major.